Relationships and Sex Education (RSE) Policy

 Pupils should know:

-Online and media
+Online safety and awareness

 Pupils should know:

-- Their rights, responsibilities and opportunities online, including that the same expectations of behaviour apply in all contexts, including online.
+1. Rights, responsibilities and opportunities online, including that the same expectations of behaviour apply in all contexts, including online.

 Being safe